Any organization that collects protected information is inevitably going to have privacy-related incidents.

 The challenge is compounded by differing breach definitions and notification obligations in the complex web of state, national, and international regulations governing privacy.
 Organizations recognize the risks of noncompliance, yet, Gomberg notes, “too often what follows an incident is simply a reaction, not a mature response process built to ensure the right outcome.
 And the difference between reaction and response is planning and preparation.”

-A mature privacy incident response process involves preparation for all five phases of incident response:
+A mature privacy incident response process and privacy incident policy involves preparation for all five phases of incident response:

 - Phase 1: Identify and investigate the incident, including cause, scope, and affected data